DoReMi Market: Spin-off - Idol Dictation Contest

-The show returned for Season 2, with Kai, Seungkwan and Lee Jang-jun not returning and Lee Know (Stray Kids) joining the show as a new cast member.
-In addition, there are idol guests appearing for this season.
-Each 3-part episode will be released on Thursday at 16:00 (KST) for six weeks on TVING from December 16, 2021.
+The web series returned for Season 2, with Kai, Seungkwan and Lee Jang-jun not returning, and Lee Know (Stray Kids) joining the show as a new cast member.
+In addition, idol guests would appear for this season.
+Each 3-part episode would be released on Thursdays at 16:00 (KST) for six weeks on TVING from December 16, 2021.

-The spin-off also introduced new games only for the spin-off:
+New Snack Time games were introduced only for the spin-off: